 Mental Health Apps

-Depression CBT Self-Help Guide offers CBT-based guides, exercises, and tools to help the user manage depression.
-The user completes a questionnaire that identifies their severity of depression and tools to improve stressful thinking.
+Depression CBT Self-Help Guide offers CBT-based guides, exercises and tools to help users manage depression.
+Users complete a questionnaire that identifies their severity of depression and tools to improve stressful thinking.
 The app is free, however, it is only available for Android users.

 Headspace is a meditation app for both beginners and experienced users.
 It provides meditation sessions ranging from 3 to 20 minutes.
-It also provides courses that instruct the user to better cope with cravings, get better sleep, and improve mood.
+It also provides courses that instruct users to better cope with cravings, get better sleep and improve mood.
 There is a monthly fee of $12.99 per month, but there is a student discount for $9.99 a year.

-MindShift CBT is a free app especially designed for anxiety.
+MindShift CBT is a free app designed for anxiety.
 It uses psychotherapy techniques to reduce anxiety and tackle other mood disorders.
-The features include meditations, thought journals, and habit tracking.
+The features include meditations, thought journals and habit tracking.

-MoodMission is an app that is meant to help people who are dealing with stress, anxiety, or depression.
-The app recommends “missions” based on how the user is feeling.
-The app includes missions such as breathing exercises, knitting tutorials, physical exercise, and thought-based activities.
+MoodMission is an app designed to help people who are dealing with stress, anxiety and/or depression.
+The app recommends “missions” based on how users are feeling.
+The app includes missions such as breathing exercises, knitting tutorials, physical exercise and thought-based activities.
 There is a one-time fee of $5.

 PTSD Coach is a free app that aims to help those with PTSD receive the help they need.
 This app is available in a number of different languages and is available online.
-Both the app and website offer tools to help mitigate PTSD symptoms, change destructive behaviors, and practice self-care.
+Both the app and website offer tools to help mitigate PTSD symptoms, change destructive behaviors and practice self-care.
 The app tracks symptoms and progress, and helps users get professional support.
-It even provides calming sounds and landscapes to help combat stressful or panicked moments.
+It even provides calming sounds and landscapes to help combat stress.

 Sanvello is an app that provides cognitive behavioral therapy tools to help treat mild to moderate anxiety and depression.
 It teaches mindfulness skills and provides mood and health tracking tools that can be used to improve mental and physical health.
 The basic version is free while the premium version is $9.